ZhizhenQin/s20pa3/README.md

 ### Cards’ values:
 - Ace counts as either 1 or 11 based on need.
 - Jack, Queen and King counts as 10.
-- Other cards counts as their numerical values.
+- Other cards count as their numerical values.

 ### Terms:
-- Bust: cards has a sum greater than 21.
+- Bust: the sum of cards is greater than 21.

 ### Game’s procedure:
-1. Player and dealer are both given two cards, with one of the dealer’s card revealed to the player.
+1. The player and dealer are both given two cards, with one of the dealer’s card revealed to the player.
+2. The player can keep asking for new cards before going bust.
-2. The player takes actions until the game terminates.
+3. When the player stands, the dealer takes over until termination.

 ### Player’s actions:
 1. Hit: player takes a card from card deck